Casualplayer41/Casualplayer41/README.md

-- 👋 Hi, I’m @Casualplayer41
+- Hi, I’m @Casualplayer41.
-- 👀 I’m interested in learning coding
+- I’m interested in learning coding.
-- 🌱 I’m currently learning lua
+- I’m currently learning ctjs for chat triggers, 1.8.9 hypixel.
-- 📫 How to reach me: add me on dicord, username is roguekitty. (with the dot)
+- How to reach me: add me on dicord, username is averageplayer41.
-- 😄 Pronouns: he/him
+- Pronouns: he/him.